pabtomas/dotfiles/mana/doc/05_body.md

 - **type**: boolean
 - **required**: false
 - **default**: false
-- **description**: A virtual Body will not result as a request execution by Rodeo.
+- **description**: A virtual Body will not result as a request execution by Mana.
 It is particularly useful when you want to reuse common attributes between Bodies.

 ### `Body.extends`